| Home | Director | NW Cup | Race site Directions | Race Photos | Race Results | Training | For Sale | Links | About | Contact Us |

 Class II+ water.
 Can circulate gates easily on the bottom half of the course.

 The course is open to all paddlers for practice.
 Always raise the poles before you leave as the Cedar rises and falls quickly and poles left low during high flows will destroy the course.
 The Cedar rises and falls quite quickly.
 Flows tend to match rainfall but are regulated somewhat by the City of Seattle (upstream is drinking water system).
-The lower course is good from 300 cfs-2,000 cfs.
-The upper is good from 500 cfs-2,000.
+The course is good from 250 cfs-2,000 cfs.
 For flow information, look for the Cedar River Below the Diversion at the NOAA website.